GellertToth/deeplearning-hackaton/README.md

 ### Graph encoders

-In order to add unsupervised parts to our loss function, which would not depend on the noisy labels and hopefully help reduce the effecto of noise, we used a graph encoder.
-Namely a VGAE.
+In order to add unsupervised parts to our loss function, which would not depend on the noisy labels and hopefully help reduce the effecto of noise, we used a graph encoder, namely a VGAE.
 This enabled us to add 3 new terms to our loss: edge label reconstruction loss, edge predictin loss and KL divergence.

 The encoder part is made up of two layers of GIN Convolutions provided in the baseline code.
 We apply dropout (see later) and leakyRelu with p=0.1 between and after the convolutions.
 The embedding size was set to 128.
 Then a linear layer is used to map the embedding to the latent dimension of 16 for both the mean of the distribution and for the variance.